5660 Greenwood Plaza Blvd, Suite 445 Greenwood Village, CO 80111

 What Happens If You Fail the Citizenship Test or Interview?

-If an applicant for U.S. citizenship fails the test or interview on their first try, they will be allowed to repeat it once within 60 to 90 days of their first attempt.
-If the applicant also fails this second attempt, their application will be denied and they will have to start the process over from the beginning (including all fees).
+If an applicant for U.S. citizenship fails the test or interview on their first try, they will be allowed a second attempt within 60-90 days.
+If the applicant also fails the second attempt, their application will be denied, and they will have to start the application process over from the beginning (including all fees).

 CONTACT US TODAY